 Local housing allowance is based on the number of bedrooms your household needs, not the number of rooms in the property you rent, or the rent that you are charged.
 Visit gov.uk to see how many bedrooms you are entitled to.
 You can view the current local housing allowance rates for Bolton

 Housing Benefit/local housing allowance is a means tested benefit,so we need to know about all your income and savings, and the income and savings of your partner.
 Examples of the information and evidence needed are provided on the claim form and when you you complete a claim form online.
-You can use forms provided by us to get the infomation you need.
+You can use forms provided by us to get the information you need.
 These are available under our Downloads tab.

 The easiest way to provide the evidence is to take your original documents to your nearest One Stop Shop where they can be photocopied and verified.
 We cannot accept photocopies of original documents.

 Make a claim online

 From April 2013 there will be changes to the way housing benefit is calculated if you live in accommodation rented to you by a local authority, registered housing association or other registered social landlord.

 A 14% reduction will be made to your eligible rent if you under occupy your home by one bedroom and a 25% reduction for two bedrooms or more.

 There are certain circumstances where the size limit rules will not be applied.

 - State pension credit age – If you are over state pension credit age or have a partner over state pension credit age

 - Temporary accommodation – If you have been accepted as homeless under homelessness legislation of the Housing Act 1996 and placed in temporary accommodation by the local authority

 - Shared ownership – If you part own/part rent your home